pamymaf/Exocolonist-AP/README.md

 ### Windows

 0. Back up your `Groundhogs.json` file located in `C:\users\steamuser\Documents\Exocolonist`.
-  ***THIS FILE MAY BE OVERWRITTEN*** and contains what achievements and characters you have unlocked on the main menu.
+  ***THIS FILE WILL BE OVERWRITTEN*** and contains what achievements and characters you have unlocked on the main menu.
   This file is located in `/path/to/your/steamapps/compatdata/1148760/pfx/drive_c/users/steamuser/Documents/Exocolonist` in Linux.
 1. Download Exoloader and extract it.
 2. Copy the contents of the Exocolonist folder into your Exocolonist game directory.